The Best Brush Cutters of 2023

 Tow-Behind

 Farmers and managers of large-acreage properties choose tow-behind brush cutters for regular maintenance of trails, large fields, wildlife food plots, roadside areas, and utility rights-of-way.
-Tow-behind brush cutters, also known as brush hogs, are large rotary mowers that owners pull behind tractors or ATVs.
+Tow-behind brush cutters, also known as brush hogs, are large rotary mowers that users pull behind tractors or ATVs.

 Some tow-behind brush cutters have their own engine that engages the blade while you drive over the area to cut.
 Other tow-behind models need the tow vehicle to supply the power.
-They connect to the towing vehicle’s power take off (PTO) by a drive shaft that turns the mower blade.
+They connect to the towing vehicle’s power take-off (PTO) by a drive shaft that turns the mower blade.

 Gas vs. Electric